algorithmiaio/dev-center/_posts/basics/2016-01-11-an-intro-to-bounties.md

 ---
 layout: article
+title:  "All About Bounties"
-title:  "An Introduction to Bounties"
+excerpt: "An introduction to the bounty system."
 date:   2016-01-11 01:19:38
 categories: basics
 author: liz_rush